sociomantic-tsunami/makd/README.rst

 files in the ``$(PKG)`` directory (by default ``$T/pkg``) and then invoke ``mkpkg`` with them.

-These files are expected to be Python scripts defining two variables:
+These files are expected to be Python scripts.
+They have some pre-defined built-in variables, some of which the user is expected to fill and some of which are tools for the user to define packages.

+These are the built-in variables that the user should fill:

 ``OPTS``
         a ``dict()`` (associative array) where each item will be mapped to